alfonsof/aws-java-examples/awslambdadelete/README.md

   java -jar awslambdadelete.jar lambda-function
   ```

-  You can use as Lambda function name 2 options:
+  You can use as name of the Lambda function 2 name formats:

   * Function name

     Ex.: `HelloJsonJava`

-  * ARN value
+  * Function ARN

     Ex.: `arn:aws:lambda:eu-west-1:123456789012:function:HelloJsonJava`

-    You can retrieve the ARN value by looking at the function in the AWS Console.
+    You can retrieve the function ARN by looking at the function in the AWS Console.

 * Test the application.

   The Lambda function is deleted and you should see the message "The Lambda function is deleted".